Tuesday, August 15

 - Member/customers and entities

-- Developing the BSA/AML compliance program based upon the risk assessment
+- Developing the BSA/AML compliance program based on the risk assessment

 - Updating the risk assessment